eclypse-org/eclypse/docs/source/overview/advanced/triggers.rst

 Triggers are conditions that determine **when an event should fire** during the simulation.

-Each trigger must implement a :py:meth:`~eclypse_core.workflow.triggers.trigger.Trigger.trigger` method that returns ``True`` if the event should be executed at that moment.
+Each trigger must implement a :py:meth:`~eclypse.workflow.triggers.trigger.Trigger.trigger` method that returns ``True`` if the event should be executed at that moment.

 ECLYPSE provides both: